timhor/obsidian-editor-shortcuts/README.md

 \* On macOS, replace `Ctrl` with `Cmd` and `Alt` with `Opt`

+### Important notes

-\*\* This may conflict with the default shortcut for _Toggle checklist status_; changing/removing one of the bindings is recommended
+- `Ctrl` + `Enter` for 'Insert line below' may conflict with the default shortcut for _Toggle checklist status_; changing/removing one of the bindings is recommended.
+- `Ctrl` + `D` for 'Select word or next occurrence of selection' will behave differently depending on how the initial selection was made.
+If it was also done via `Ctrl` + `D`, the command will only look for the entire word in subsequent matches.
+However, if the selection was done by hand, it will search within words as well.

-_Note:_ If you are looking for the `Alt` + `Up` and `Alt` + `Down` shortcuts from VS Code, you can assign those hotkeys to Obsidian's built in actions "Move line up" and "Move line down".
+- If you are looking for the `Alt` + `Up` and `Alt` + `Down` shortcuts from VS Code, you can assign those hotkeys to Obsidian's built in actions "Move line up" and "Move line down".

 ### Multiple Cursors